SMEFT predictions for $gg\to hh$ at full NLO QCD and truncation uncertainties: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Stephen Jones and Matthias Kerner for collaboration related to the $ggHH$@NLO project and Gerhard Buchalla and Michael Trott for useful discussions.
+We are grateful to the authors of Ref.~\cite{Bagnaschi:2023rbx} for pointing us to the discrepancy with their result.\\ We also would like to thank Stephen Jones and Matthias Kerner for collaboration related to the $ggHH$@NLO project and Gerhard Buchalla and Michael Trott for useful discussions.
 This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257.
 LS is supported by the Royal Society under grant number RP\textbackslash R1\textbackslash 180112 and by Somerville College.